DO Somontano is situated on a high plateau in the central

 green hills between the foothills of the Pyrenees and the

-Ebro valley.
+valley of the Río Ebro.
 The soil has a high proportion of sandstone and

 ideal for the cultivation of vines.
 The region is sheltered

 from the cold north winds by the Pyrenees.
 The climate is